-Maybe you have an estate plan but haven’t reviewed it in several years.
-Many people make the mistake of thinking estate planning is a one-off event when the opposite is true.
-Monitoring your estate plan on an ongoing basis is an essential part of the process.
+Many people make the mistake of thinking Estate Planning is a one-off event when the opposite is true.
+Monitoring your Estate Plan on an ongoing basis is essential.

-Change occurs in our lives constantly, and your estate plan must also change.
+Change occurs in our lives constantly, and your Estate Plan must also change with it.

-If you don’t keep your estate plan documents current, you risk your wealth falling into the wrong hands.
-Not having an up-to-date estate plan may increase the likelihood of someone contesting your will and delaying your estate settlement process, or worse, not knowing the documents exist.
+If you don’t keep your Estate Plan documents current, you risk your wealth falling into the wrong hands.
+Not having an up-to-date Estate Plan may increase the likelihood of someone contesting your will and delaying your estate settlement process, or worse, not knowing the documents exist.

-An all too common estate planning scenario is when someone doesn’t update their will after having children or a divorce.
+An all too common Estate Planning scenario is when someone doesn’t update their will after having children or a divorce.
 Do you want all of your assets to go to your ex-spouse when you pass away?
 Or your ex-spouse having power of attorney?
-If not, it may be time to revisit your estate plan.
+If not, it may be time to revisit your Estate Plan.

-Most people review their estate plans periodically to ensure everything is still up to date.
-You can check your estate plan quarterly or annually — the timing doesn’t matter as much as getting it done.
-When you’re ready to update your estate plan, take some time to collect your thoughts and determine the updates you want to make.
+Most people review their Estate Plans periodically to ensure everything is still up to date.
+You can check your Estate Plan as often as works for your needs — the timing doesn’t matter as much as getting it done.
+When you’re ready to update your Estate Plan, take some time to collect your thoughts and determine the updates you want to make.

 Keep in mind that your updated estate documents will automatically revoke your prior planning documents.
 Sometimes it’s easier just to start over from scratch rather than create “amendments” that refer to your prior, outdated documents.

-If the process of updating your estate plan seems overwhelming, try starting with a tiny step in the right direction.
+If the process of updating your Estate Plan seems overwhelming, try starting with a tiny step in the right direction.
 Maybe today, that means locating your documents or researching estate attorneys in your area or online Estate Planning services.
 It doesn’t have to be overwhelming, with online serviced like MyAdvocate, you can create an Estate Plan in as little as 20 minutes, and have a new Estate Plan done in the time it takes to watch a TV show.